 Subgroup on Nature and Water (SNW)

-Contacts of the Subgroup on Nature and Water (SNW)
+Contacts of the Subgroup on Nature and Water (WGE SNW)

 Documents of the Subgroup on Nature and Water (and it's predecessors: former Subgroups on Nature Protection and Water Issues)

 The Subgroup on Nature and Water (SNW) is a subgroup of the Working Group on Environment.
 SNW covers a wide array of themes: biodiversity conservation, protected areas, sustainable forestry management, sustainable management of water resources and water use, transboundary water bodies, mitigation and adaptation to climate change and ecosystem approach.
 Work of the Subgroup is largely project-based.